Schools of Tomorrow: Test Run for the School of the Future | © Laura Fiorio / MVTphotography

-One hundred years ago, educational reformers across the globe strove to create the foundation for new methods of learning and teaching.
-Industrialization, worldwide migration and urbanization led to profound upheavals, to which progressive educational reformers responded with new school concepts.
-In his groundbreaking 1915 publication "Schools of To-Morrow" the philosopher und educator John Dewey and his daughter Evelyn Dewey laid out his teaching theories based on a series of school experiments in the United States.
+Thereby Schools of Tomorrow looks ahead into the future, but also into the past: One hundred years ago, educational reformers across the globe strove to create the foundation for new methods of learning and teaching.
+Industrialization, worldwide migration and urbanization led to profound upheavals.
+In his groundbreaking 1915 publication Schools of To-Morrow the philosopher und educator John Dewey and his daughter Evelyn Dewey laid out his teaching theories based on a series of school experiments in the United States.
 His educational approach, which intended to prepare students to actively take part in shaping society, continues to have an effect today.
-Based on Dewey’s ideas, Schools of Tomorrow is examining current examples from international practice as well as experimental school practices from the twentieth century, thus developing fields of action and themes that can identify new pathways for learning.
+Based on Dewey’s ideas, Schools of Tomorrow is examining experimental school practices from the twentieth century in order to develop fields of action and themes that can identify new pathways for learning.

 Curated by Silvia Fehrmann